Term Life Insurance

 How Term Life Insurance Works

-Today, there are many term life insurance policies that can be converted to permanent life insurance – and frequently, this can be done without the insured having to take a medical exam, or even prove evidence of insurability.
+Today, there are many term life insurance policies that can be converted to permanent life insurance – and frequently, this can be done without the insured having to take a medical exam, or even provide evidence of insurability.

 Term versus Permanent Life Insurance Policies